Mark-Ball/MTG_rails_app/README.md

 magicthegathering.io provides endpoints for groups of cards (this is the main endpoint which was used for MTG-marketplace), individual cards, all sets, individual sets, the content of booster packs, a list of card types (e.g. creatures, land, sorcery) and more.
 The API is rate-limited to 5,000 requests per hour.

 Having a pre-existing database of all Magic cards which is used to provide information about each card sold on MTG-marketplace solves this problem as well as leading to an easier experience for sellers.

+## Task planning and tracking

+Agile workflow was implemented in the development of MTG-marketplace.
+This was done despite the fact that the entire project had a duration of two weeks, while a single sprint under Agile methodology would last two weeks.
+Therefore sprints in the development of MTG-marketplace were planned to last only a few days each.
+This was characterised by cycles of:
+1. Planning
+2. Development of feature
+3. Testing and code review
+4. Acceptance of code, completion of feature

+Features were planned sequentially as later features relied upon earlier feature to function.
+For example card listings cannot be created until the cards table has been created in the database.

+All tasks were tracked with Trello.

+#### Feature 1: The database
+The database is the foundation of the entire application, without which only a static website could be created.

+Planning the database included:
+- tables and models to be generated
+- attributes on each table
+- associations between tables

+Development of the feature included:
+- creating the database
+- generating and running the migrations
+- writing the planned associations into the relevant models

+Testing of the feature included running through multiple scenarios where the expected outcome was compared with the actual outcomes.
+Fixes were implemented if testing revealed errors in the program.
+Testing of the database involved making sure the following were completed successfully:
+- a user can be created
+- a user can be created with an address correctly associated
+- a card listing can be created
+- a card listing can be created with a user correctly associated
+- a card listing correctly retrieves information from the all_cards table
+- a card can be created with an image correctly associated
+- a user can be created with an image correctly associated
+- cards have colors correctly associated through the join table

+When all tests are passed, review of the feature within the overall context of the project is conducted.
+If no reasons for deviating from the initially planned workflow are given, work on the next feature may begin.

+#### Feature 2: